AtlasOfLivingAustralia/species-lists/README.md

 System for managing species lists in the ALA.

-This consists of two parts:
+This consists of two components:

 * lists-ui - Web application for managing species lists
-* lists-service - Web service for accessing species lists
+* lists-service - Spring boot REST and GraphQL web services for accessing, modifying species lists

 ## Architecture